New deduplication hash algorithm

 Why don't implement another algorithm like sha-1 or md5?
 Plus you have the verify mode if a collision appear.

-Updated by Anthony Glidic over 6 years ago
+Updated by Anthony Glidic about 7 years ago

 Hello that is not true,